dharkflower/base-10/README.md

 It compiles hypothetical example base 10 code to base 2 (binary) code.
 It's a some sort of hypothetical middleware or something, written in software, that would be transpiled to hardware.
 I don't even get it yet.
 I think I'm going to make something that transpiles binary to base 10 after this, but whatever.
 I wanted to kick this out.

 ## Files
-`hybrid`: this is where you put the base 10 code.
+`base10`: this is where you put the base 10 code.

 `index.js`: this pulls in the base 10 code and kicks out hybrid binary/trinary code